MaazMS/Docker/introduction/README.md

 ## Introduction
 1. What is docker?
     Docker is a set of platform as a service products that use OS-level virtualization to deliver software in packages called containers.
+    Docker is an open source containerization platform.
+    Developers can create containers without Docker, but the platform makes it easier, simpler, and safer to build, deploy run, update, and stop containers and manage containers.

 3.  why we need docker ?
 Example
     Requirement to setup end-to-end an applicattion with different technology like web server using nodejs, database mongoDB